douglas125/SelfTestingGAT_LLM/README.md

 The results are saved in CSV format, allowing for easy analysis and comparison of different LLM models and configurations.

 Use the utility functions in `self_tests/self_test_utils.py` to analyze the test results, including functions to detect invented tools, check for correct tool selection, and calculate performance scores.

+# Changelog

+## v0.1.4

+- Added Grok as LLM
+- Added caching to Claude Bedrock models (Haiku 3.5 and Sonnet 3.7)